Team of the Year

 We have twice faced Newcastle United in the top flight on this day in history, with the away side winning 1-0 on each occasion.

-1911 - We lost at Anfield as Jimmy Stewart struck one of his five goals against the reds.
+1911 - We lost at Anfield as Jimmy Stewart struck the last of his five goals against the reds.

 1922 - Harry Chambers nabbed the only goal of the game on the hour mark in the North East, to avenge a 2-0 defeat in L4 the previous week.